News

 None of the current fallbacks appear sufficiently robust to support programmatic at scale.
 While Google, Facebook, Amazon and the like are able to build addressable audiences through authenticated log-ins, these audiences are restricted to the walled gardens.
 Advertisers value this data, but they also need alternatives that extend to the wider open web.

 Scale is also a challenge with authenticated identifiers, such as Universally Unique IDs.
 With these IDs users have to agree to be authenticated, which is something that only around 20% of people are likely to do.
 Another approach to building addressable audiences is to infer identity by recognising the “fingerprint” of a device – identify the device and you identify a user.
 However, privacy concerns around inferred identifiers are already leading to some browser owners installing anti-fingerprinting technology.
+As the industry has evolved, it’s become clear that programmatic must move beyond all persistent IDs to truly embrace privacy-first advertising.

 The adtech ecosystem is therefore working hard to find an alternative, privacy-first way to deliver large scale addressable audiences on the open web.
 Significantly, any new approach cannot be just another third-party identifier.
 This is because Google, which accounts for around 70% of browser usage, has said it will no longer support hashed emails or phone numbers in its stack.

 The solution to this challenge lies in what Google will continue to support: first-party cookies.
 On their own, first-part cookies are of fairly limited value when it comes to building addressable audiences because they are session-based and unable to support cross-device user recognition.
-However, when you add a pinch of adtech innovation and cross-industry collaboration into the mix, first-party cookies become the foundation of a highly promising solution.
+However, when you add a pinch of adtech innovation and cross-industry collaboration into the mix, first-party cookies become the foundation of a highly promising solution

 Essentially, what’s needed is a way to match publishers’ or brands’ first-party cookies with identities across devices and across the web in a privacy-first way.
 Novatiq has found the way.
 Our approach is to use our patented in-network first-party verification ID to join the dots between the user’s first-party cookies.
 With this approach, no personally identifiable information is transacted – all that occurs is that a telco verifies that an anonymised publisher ID matches an anonymous user on its network.